 - “tag your friends in this post to enter

 Determine how the photo contest aligns with and supports your goals.

 Running a photo contest for the sake of running a contest may be fun, but does it move the needle on your business and marketing goals?
 Maybe.
 Maybe not.

 What do you want to accomplish with a contest?
 If lead generation is what you’re after, there are easier, less time-intensive options — like a giveaway.
 If you’re after user-generated content (UGC) and buzz, then a photo contest is perfect.

 What do you want to happen as a result of your photo contest?

-Think about the best approach for user-generated content from your audience.
+What’s the best approach to get user-generated content from your audience?

 There are industries and niches where a user-generated photo contest is a no brainer — like fashion, beauty, design.
 Ask your fans to upload their best selfie or outfit, and you’re done!

 But what about other industries?
 You need to get a little more creative.
 Maybe a photo of how your customers spend the time or money they save thanks to your product or service?